 With a background in cryptography, he is interested in all aspects of security i n distributed systems and especially in cryptographic protocols, consistency, consensus, blockchains, and cloud-computing security.
 He has developed many cryptographic protocols, particularly for achieving consensus and for executing distributed cryptographic operations over the Internet.
 In the area of cloud computing, he has contributed to standards in storage security and developed protocols for key management.

 He has co-authored a textbook on distributed computing titled Introduction to Reliable and Secure Distributed Programming.
 While at IBM Research he made essential contributions to the development of Hyperledger Fabric, a blockchain platform aimed business use.

-Tenured Associate Research Professor at the IMDEA Software Institute.
+Alexey Gotsman is an Associate Research Professor at the IMDEA Software Institute in Madrid, Spain.
 Before joining IMDEA, Alexey was a postdoctoral fellow at the University of Cambridge, where he also got Ph.D.
 His research interests are at the intersection of software verification and distributed computing.

 Jing Chen is Chief Scientist and Head of Theory Research at Algorand Inc. She is an Assistant Professor in the Computer Science Department at Stony Brook University, and an affiliated assistant professor at the Economics Department.
 Her main research interests are distributed ledgers, game theory, and algorithms.
 Jing received her bachelor's and master’s degrees in computer science from Tsinghua University, and her PhD in computer science from MIT.
 Jing received the NSF CAREER Award in 2016.

 Marko re-joined IBM Research in January 2015, as a Research Staff Member.
 Before that, he was a faculty in EURECOM, and a visiting professor at Systems Group @ ETH Zurich.